spm2020spring/TeamCollaborationTutorial/team.rst

 -------------------------------

-In contrast to the centralized workflow in which every developer writes the central repo's master directly, the idea of the feature-branching workflow is that each developer pushes their feature branch to the central repo, and create a pull request for merging their featre into the master.
+In contrast to the centralized workflow in which every developer writes the central repo's master directly, the idea of the feature-branching workflow is that each developer pushes their feature branch to the central repo, and creates a Pull Request for merging their featre into the master.

+Of course, the Pull Request will be subject to code review.

-Developers do not touch the central repo's master directly (even if they have write access), making master less vulnerable to bad pushes that may break the build.
+In this way, developers do not touch the central repo's master directly (even if they have write access), making master less vulnerable to bad pushes that may break the build.

 Clone remote repo to local drive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~